Generic selectors

 Note: If you're not washing your hands because of this Covid-19 Virus, you WILL want to wash your hands after handling fresh Green Chiles, especially Hatch.
 Don't say I didn't warn you.

 Add your chiles to the pot and turn it on SAUTE mode to soften the veggies.
-As the onions begin to turn translucent – add 2-3 tsp of minced garlic.
+As the onions begin to turn translucent - add 2-3 teaspoon of minced garlic.

 Finally, add your soy curls and stir.
 Saute everything for another minute or so and then turn your Instant Pot OFF.